UniEmo: Unifying Emotional Understanding and Generation with Learnable Expert Queries: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

 \textbf{Visual Emotion Understanding.} As shown in Tab.~\ref{tab:exp_sota}, UniEmo demonstrates consistently superior supervised performance on the large-scale EmoSet and FI datasets.
 Under the ViT-B/32 backbone, UniEmo attains 83.52\% on EmoSet and 85.22\% on FI, outperforming strong baselines such as CoCoOp, which achieves 80.31\% and 77.46\%, and MVP, which reaches 81.92\% and 82.76\%, respectively.
 Notably, the performance gain on FI exceeds seven percentage points over CoCoOp, evidencing the robustness of our approach in cross-domain evaluation.
 When scaled to larger backbones, UniEmo maintains its advantage: with ViT-B/16, it achieves 84.54\% on EmoSet and 86.34\% on FI; with ViT-L/14, the performance further improves to 85.30\% and 87.65\%.
 This not only surpasses the previous best reported by EmoVIT, which records 83.36\% on EmoSet, but also establishes a new state-of-the-art across both benchmarks.
-These results confirm that the improvements of UniEmo are consistent across backbones and stem from its framework design rather than model size alone.

 Evaluations on smaller benchmarks, reported in Tab.~\ref{tab:main_results}, reveal consistent advantages of UniEmo under the ViT-B/32 backbone.
 On EmotionROI, UniEmo achieves 74.25\%, outperforming CoCoOp at 71.09\% and SimEmotion at 70.54\%, with an absolute gain of over three points.
 On Twitter I, UniEmo reaches 93.98\%, exceeding CoCoOp (91.63\%) and SimEmotion (89.76\%), while on Twitter II, it attains 89.94\%, surpassing CoCoOp (82.94\%) and SimEmotion (84.21\%) by notable margins.
 These results demonstrate that UniEmo delivers consistent improvements of approximately 3--7 percentage points across small-scale benchmarks when compared under the same backbone.
 Moreover, with larger backbones such as ViT-B/16 and ViT-L/14, UniEmo further pushes performance to 94.75\% and 95.63\% on Twitter I and up to 91.68\% on Twitter II, establishing new state-of-the-art results.
 Together, these findings highlight UniEmo’s robustness in limited-data scenarios and confirm that its gains are not confined to large-scale benchmarks but extend effectively to smaller and more domain-specific datasets.